vidalmb/docker-gnuplot/README.md

 ## Example

-In this example we will plot the CPU temperature previously registered in a datafile (temp_fan5v) with the following format: "hour = temperature".
+In this example we will plot the CPU temperature previously registered in a datafile (temp_fan5v) with the following format: `hour = temperature`.

 ```